vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

 Alpha Effects (Transparency)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Shaders that make use of the ``proceduralData.alpha`` value won’t display alpha on its own.
-In order for a shader’s alpha to be active, the entity it is applied to must first have either its alpha property less than 1.0, or a material property setting opacity to less than 1.0.
+Shaders that make use of the ``proceduralData.alpha`` value won’t display alpha on their own.
+In order for a shader’s alpha to be active, the entity it is applied to must first have either its alpha property less than ``1.0``, or a material property setting opacity to less than ``1.0``.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Debugging Shaders